How To Reduce Stress Hormones - 5 Natural Ways

 What Is Cortisol?

-Cortisol is the stress hormone released by the adrenal glands when your body feels threatened.
+Cortisol, also known as a glucocorticoid hormone is the stress hormone released by the adrenal glands when your body feels threatened.
 Whenever you experience stressful situations, your body releases cortisol and goes into a fight-or-flight response.
 It is your body's way of dealing with traumatic events.

 The amount of cortisol in your body peaks in the morning as soon as you wake and decreases as the day progresses.